sorich87/the-loops/readme.txt

 * First release.

 == Upgrade Notice ==

+= 0.4 =
+New feature: loops of users.

 = 0.3 =
 This version supports all the wordpress post query possibilities and an